 This is where you can edit your weights.

 Underneath the Overridden weight column, click inside the field to change the percentage.
 Click Update to apply changes.

 - By applying the changes, the new weight will be stored and the candidate's total marks will be calculated with the new, overridden weight in place.
 If we detect that the maximum total score of the has exam changed, it will mean that the existing threshold conversion is no longer valid.
 The automatically calculated grades will be removed, and you'll be automatically redirected to the threshold tab where a new threshold draft will be created and available to edit.

 Question 1, worth a total of 10 marks, will now have an Overridden weight of 50%, as opposed to 100%.
 Maximum marks has been automatically calculated to reflect this change of 10 to 5 marks.

 You will be shown a draft of the suggested changes based on the new maximum total score of the test.
 You may also make changes and set up a new threshold for the test from this tab.

 Click Update to proceed.

-Ex, Question 1a was set to a Question weight of 0%.
+Question 1 was set to a Question weight of 50%.
 The threshold values have automatically calculated a new Range and Percentage correct based on our Overridden weight.

-The update tab will show you the automatic grades on behalf of all graders.
+The update tab will recalculate automatic grades on behalf of all graders.